paritytech/polkadot-sdk/src/api/chainHead_unstable_body.md

 }
 ```

+The `done` event indicates that everything was successful.

-Where `value` is an array of strings containing the hexadecimal-encoded SCALE-encoded extrinsics found in this block.
+`value` is an array of strings containing the hexadecimal-encoded SCALE-encoded extrinsics found in this block.

-Alternatively, `result` can also be:
+**Note**: Note that the order of extrinsics is important.
+Extrinsics in the chain are uniquely identified by a `(blockHash, index)` tuple.

+No more event will be generated with this `subscriptionId`.

+### inaccessible

 ```json
 {